The future of SMS marketing: still relevant in the 2021 landscape

-A few reasons for this is that the SMS is simple, concise, neat and quick.
+A few reasons for this are that SMS is simple, concise, neat, and quick.
 Despite the fame of data-based apps like WhatsApp, when it comes to marketing, the SMS trumps all for the simple reason of global reach to anyone who holds a mobile handset – with or without a data pack.
+And so, the future of text messaging is as bright as ever.

-Why is the SMS came in with a bang?
+How did SMS Marketing come in with a bang?

 The initial take-off of the SMS was indolent.
 In 1995, the first predictive texting emerged.
 It took 5 years for the SMS to gain momentum, after which, by the early 2000s, text messaging was rampant all over the world and changed the communication habits of almost everyone.
 Businesses started to use the SMS to send anything that could fit within 160 characters.
 This changed the way content was published and the way companies reached out to their customers.
 And it had overwhelming response rates and results.
 The humble SMS replaced paper coupons and replaced it with digital codes.
 Loyalty campaigns sprung up and businesses realized that they could send out targeted campaigns based on different categories of customers.